-The service, with support from and Inclusion Professional from the Inclusion Agency (IA), will undertake a review of the SIP at least once in a 12-month period.
+The FDC Service, with support from and Inclusion Professional from the Inclusion Agency (IA), will undertake a review of the SIP at least once in a 12-month period.

-The yearly review provides the opportunity to reflect on the progress and changes educators have made through implementing their SIP and update their SIP to reflect their current planning for inclusion.
+The yearly review provides the opportunity for the whole service to reflect on the progress and changes that have been made through implementing their SIP and to update it to reflect current inclusion planning.